 In retailing, they house my go-to beauty place to shop at: Sephora.
 When I bought my favorite and affordable liquid eyeliner (only $14) nearly five years ago, a sales associate at Sephora told me that I was buying a great product.
-As she explained to me LV is the parent of Louis Vuitton, I knew my eyeliner would be good quality regardless of the price.
+As she explained to me LV is the parent of Sephora, I knew my eyeliner would be good quality regardless of the price.

 And you know what?